A Short Guide For Product Managers And Production Engineers

-Every Connected Factory outputs Production Devices, each a unit of imp-enabled hardware that has been prepared for sale to an end-user by you, an Electric Imp Customer.
+Every Connected Factory outputs Production Devices: units of imp-enabled hardware that have been prepared for sale to an end-user by you, an Electric Imp Customer.
 Creating Production Devices is the goal of the Connected Factory Process.

 Advanced customers may also assemble Development Devices for their own use, but these devices are not commercial units, and their production does not require the Connected Factory Process.
 Making Production Devices does require the Connected Factory Process.